 The intent of this Success Criterion is to ensure that all users can successfully navigate processes that require repetitious swaths of information in order to proceed through required steps.
 Information that is required to be remembered for input in a proceeding task, or series of tasks can pose a significant barrier to users with cognitive disabilities, and memory difficulty.
 All users experience a natural gradual mental fatigue as they proceed through steps in a process.
 This fatigue is accelerated by the stress of rapidly recalling information from short-term, working, memory.
 This stress blocks the human brain from producing cells necessary to generate new memories.
 Users with learning, and cognitive disabilities are highly susceptible to mental fatigue.

 Sustained stress can also trigger depression, post-traumatic stress disorder, psychosis, and psychotic episodes amongst users diagnosed with vulnerable conditions.
-These effects significantly impair those users executive functioning.
+These effects significantly impair those users’ executive functioning.

 Specific Benefits of Success Criterion 1.4.1:

-Users with cognitive disabilities often experience short-term, working, memory difficulty.
+Users with cognitive disabilities often experience short-term, working memory difficulty.

-Sustained tress experienced while navigating through sequential processes fatigues the mental processing of all users, which impairs executive functioning, and increases the likelihood of mistakes.
+Sustained stress experienced while navigating through sequential processes fatigues the mental processing of all users, which impairs executive functioning, and increases the likelihood of mistakes.

 Users that experience difficulty forming new memories, recalling information, and other functions related to cognition, can complete processes without having to unnecessarily rely on their memory.

-Mitigates the probability of triggering depression, post-traumatic stress disorder, psychosis, and psychotic, episodes by reducing sustained stress.
+Mitigates the probability of triggering depression, post-traumatic stress disorder, psychosis, and psychotic episodes by reducing sustained stress.

 Examples

 Example: A corporation offers a vendor portal to solicit contracts with diverse suppliers (minority-owned businesses).
 The portal requires the vendor representative to provide information on the types of activities it performs, and the industries that it is applicable to North American Industry Classification System (NAICS) codes.
-Rather than requiring users to navigate to the NAICS code search page, search for the applicable codes, then return to the vendor portal to enter the information, the vendor portal has imported those codes and provides a mechanism that enables the user to click a link, button, etc. that auto fills the applicable information in every field that it’s necessary.
+Rather than requiring users to navigate to the NAICS code search page, search for the applicable codes, then return to the vendor portal to enter the information, the vendor portal has imported those codes and provides a mechanism that enables the user to click a link, button, etc. that auto fills the applicable information in every field that is necessary.

 Techniques